-Through the course of this magnificently written book, Greider reveals the details of the impact of an institution which sits squarely at the center of American finance and politics whose power and primacy goes largely unchallenged.
-Though Greider is no libertarian, his book succeeds in uncovering the absurdities and deceptions of central banking and fiat currency, the perverse incentives it breeds in the economy, the capitulation of both parties to the cult of monetary policy, the effects of regulatory capture on the Fed itself and its subsequent failure to regulate the banking industry it oversees.
-Most importantly, he exposes the illusion of an institution allegedly immune to partisan politics or pressure which not only fails at achieving its stated aims, but aids and abets the banking cartel which owns it, exacerbates moral hazard, incentivizes speculation, misallocation and overconsumption, amplifies the risk it purports to mitigate, destroys price discovery and capital formation, fuels the warfare/welfare state which feeds from it and aggrandizes the power of the state at the expense of the average citizen.
+Greider reveals the impact of an institution which sits squarely at the center of American finance and politics whose power and primacy goes mostly unchallenged.
+Though Greider is no libertarian, his book validates libertarian arguments by uncovering several absurdities and deceptions in central banking and fiat currency.
+The deformations of central banking aren’t limited to the perverse incentives it breeds in the economy.
+Both parties have capitulated to the cult of monetary policy.
+The effects of regulatory capture within the Fed and its subsequent failure to regulate the banking industry it oversees are additional problems brought to light.
+He also exposes the illusion of an institution allegedly immune to partisan politics and pressure.
+Not only does the Fed fail at achieving its stated aims, but it aids and abets the banking cartel which owns it.
+Rather than mitigating the shocks of the business cycle, it exacerbates moral hazard and amplifies risk.
+It incentivizes speculation, misallocation and overconsumption.
+It destroys price discovery and capital formation, fuels the warfare/welfare state which feeds from it and aggrandizes the power of the State at the expense of the average citizen.

-The book opens by laying out the political and economic climate of 1979 which drove Jimmy Carter to makes his national appeal for sacrifice.
+The book opens by describing the political and economic climate of 1979 which drove Jimmy Carter to makes his national appeal for sacrifice.
 The Iran hostage crisis, the OPEC oil embargo and record inflation were white hot political fires for which Carter was ill prepared.
-From there, we are taken through the corridors of power on Capitol Hill, to the canyons of Wall Street and inside the inner sanctum of the Eccles building with direct accounts from insiders on the negotiations and actions which shaped history.
+From there, we enter the corridors of power on Capitol Hill travel through the canyons of Wall Street and take a seat inside the inner sanctum of the Eccles building.
+Using direct accounts from insiders, the negotiations and actions which shaped history are revealed.

-This book is also a rare feat from a liberal.
-It’s a polemic that addreses monetary policy and the role it plays in shaping economic outcomes and economic policy initiatives with a high level of intellectual honesty all while demonstrating the subordinate and deferential role party politics play in relation to Fed actions.
+This book is a rare feat from a liberal.
+It’s a polemic that addreses monetary policy and the role it plays in shaping economic outcomes and policy initiatives.
+Greider’s level of intellectual honesty remains very high while demonstrating the subordinate and deferential role party politics play in relation to Fed actions.
 There is a lot to praise in this book.
-Despite his pretensions of espousing radical thought, the conclusions he draws have proven themselves ineffectual in light of current events and are terrifying in their ramifications.
+Despite his pretensions of espousing radical thought, the conclusions he draws have proven themselves ineffectual.

 Far and away, the most significant achievement of the work is the unveiling of the cultish mysticism which surrounds the Fed.
 He uncovers what I believe is the fundamental deception at the heart of all state power; the intentional conflation of statecraft with divine powers of insight and benevolence to lead the unwashed masses.